apratt3377/onyx-ssi-sdk/credentials/kyc.md

 # name

-name is the
+name is the name of the financial institution

 ```
   "name": "Sur Fund for the Future"
 ```
 # address

-address is the
+address is the physical address of the financial institution

 ```
   "address": "123 Orchard Road 12-34 Orchard Towers Singapore 23888"